amarburg/libvideo_tools_zed/regression_testing.md

 noting that these match the performance of the zed viewer software (~7 FPS in HD1080, 15-20GPS in HD720)

 Added "count" message in main loop (29b5bab).
 No regression.

+Put duration checking back in (7ce2b7a).
+No apparent regression.